aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

     return True
 ```

-It's a simple function that checks if our uploaded file is a correct, parseable PDF document using `PdfReader` from `PyPDF2` in strict mode.
+It's a simple function that checks if our uploaded file is a correct, parseable PDF document by feeding it to `PdfReader` from `PyPDF2` in strict mode.

 I did some digging around but the function seems secure.
 There seems to be no way around uploading a valid PDF.

-This restricts us to an **Arbitrary PDF Write** if we may say.
+This turn of events restricts us to an **Arbitrary PDF Write** if we may say.

 After some googling, searching for `uwsgi file write pdf rce` yielded this [interesting piece](https://blog.doyensec.com/2023/02/28/new-vector-for-dirty-arbitrary-file-write-2-rce.html)

 The article uses two "features" of `uwsgi` to turn arbitrary file write into code execution.
 1. `uwsgi` is very flexible when reading its own config files.
-It scans the configuration file for `[uwsgi]` and reads configuration from there.
+It scans the configuration file for `[uwsgi]` and reads configuration from there even if its a binary.
-2. `uwsgi` config syntax allows for magic `@` operators, these provides convenient file reading, command execution and other powerful stuff.
+2. `uwsgi`'s config syntax allows for magic `@` operators, these provide convenience utilities such as file reading and, you guessed it, command execution.

-Thanks `uwsgi`.
+We love you, `uwsgi`.

-The article suggest embedding the weaponized `uwsgi` command within a JPEG metadata, packaging that in a PDF, then using that PDF as a payload.
+The same article suggests embedding the weaponized `uwsgi` configuration within a JPEG as metadata, packaging that in a PDF, then the final PDF would be your payload.

-They kindly provide a proof-of-concept as well.
+They kindly provided a proof-of-concept as well.
 Let's get to work

-We set up our listeners:
+We set up our listeners, I usually use `ngrok` to obtain a publicly accessible TCP endpoint:
 ![](listener-setup.png)

-Let's weaponize an innocent `flower.jpg`, notice how the payload pads the JPEG metadata with newlines:
+Let's weaponize an innocent `flower.jpg`, notice how the payload pads the JPEG metadata with newlines (these are the `&#x0a;` sequences on either side):
 ```python
 from fpdf import FPDF
 from exiftool import ExifToolHelper